 With the blowout loss, Adam Gase has now lost 30 games by double-digits in his coaching career, per USA Today.
 He has a 30-38 record as a head coach, including playoffs.

 3) Credit the Colts defense with helping make the Jets offense looks worse than a MAC school operation.
 Xavier Rhodes provided two INTs.
 The first was a pick-six when he bullied the receiver.
 The second looked like a botched coverage, but the veteran corner recovered in time to swipe the ball in the end zone.
-Linebacker Darius Leonard was all over the field, gobbling up 11 tackles, one TFL, and a pass defended.
+Linebacker Shaquille Leonard was all over the field, gobbling up 11 tackles, one TFL, and a pass defended.
 The Colts combined for seven QB hits, two sacks, and many more pressures.
 With DeForest Buckner treating offensive linemen like rag dolls and Leonard cleaning everything up in the middle, the gut of the Colts defense proved once again it's an overbearing strength.